TARGENE/TMLE.jl/docs/src/user_guide.md

 ### Composing Estimands

-By leveraging the multivariate Central Limit Theorem and Julia's automatic differentiation facilities, we can actually compute any new parameter estimate from a set of already estimated parameters.
+By leveraging the multivariate Central Limit Theorem and Julia's automatic differentiation facilities, we can actually compute any new estimand estimate from a set of already estimated estimands.
 By default, TMLE.jl will use [Zygote](https://fluxml.ai/Zygote.jl/latest/) but since we are using [AbstractDifferentiation.jl](https://github.com/JuliaDiff/AbstractDifferentiation.jl) you can change the backend to your favorite AD system.

 For instance, by definition of the ATE, we should be able to retrieve ``ATE_{T_1=0 \rightarrow 1, T_2=0 \rightarrow 1}`` by composing ``CM_{T_1=1, T_2=1} - CM_{T_1=0, T_2=0}``.
 We already have almost all of the pieces, we just need an estimate for ``CM_{T_1=0, T_2=0}``, let's get it.